suhair-hue/fashion_store_full_project/README.md

 # 🛍️ Fashion Store App

-A simple Flutter e-commerce mobile application for a fashion store using Firebase.
+A simple Flutter e-commerce mobile application for a fashion store using Flutter & Firebase.

 ---